CumulusNetworks/docs/content/version/cumulus-linux-343/Layer-One-and-Two/Prescriptive-Topology-Manager-PTM.md

 In this template, LLDP1 and LLDP2 are templates for LLDP parameters while BFD1 and BFD2 are templates for BFD parameters.

-### Supported BFD and LLDP Parameters</span>
+### Supported BFD and LLDP Parameters

 `ptmd` supports the following BFD parameters:

 - `upMinTx`: the minimum transmit interval, which defaults to *300ms*, specified in milliseconds.
 - `requiredMinRx`: the minimum interval between received BFD packets, which defaults to *300ms*, specified in milliseconds.
 - `detectMult`: the detect multiplier, which defaults to *3*, and can be any non-zero value.
 - `afi`: the address family to be supported for the edge.
 The address family must be one of the following:
   - *v4*: BFD sessions will be built for only IPv4 connected peer.
     This is the default value.
   - *v6*: BFD sessions will be built for only IPv6 connected peer.
   - *both*: BFD sessions will be built for both IPv4 and IPv6 connected peers.

 The following is an example of a topology with BFD applied at the port